We are committed to providing you and your pets with exceptional service and the very best veterinary care.

 The best way to prevent dental disease is in the diet.
 Pigs ears, raw meaty bones, trotters, chicken necks (always raw), dental chews, oral care dry food and even brushing are highly recommended to help maintain a healthy mouth.
 The most appropriate way to prevent dental disease for your pets size and breed is best to discuss with the Veterinarian during consultation.

 Radiology is a vital part of veterinary diagnostics.
 We have one of the latest digital X-Ray units available to veterinarians.
-Its an AGFA CR30-X unit and this machine has dramatically improved our speed and quality of our X-Rays.
+Its an AGFA CR30-X unit and this machine has dramatically improved the speed and quality of our X-Rays.

-The best analogy of how X-Rays have improved to this digital level is comparing them to photos.
-It wasn't that long ago when we used film and had to have photos processed.
-This is similar to how X-Rays were processed.
 Like photos, everything is now digital with easy access in consult rooms.
 The speed for processing digital X-Rays is particularly important as this means your animal is anaesthetised for less time, bringing costs down and much safer for your pet.

 X-Rays are used to assess all sorts of areas of your animal.
 From fractures to congenital abnormalities such as hip dysplasia, we can even assess the internal organs of your pet.

 PennHIP X-Rays is a new and unique method of evaluating your dogs hips for the chance of developing hip dysplasia or degenerative joint disease.
 Only certified veterinarians can perform these X-Rays.
 Dr. Emily Phua at our Karori Clinic is our certified vet.

 PennHIP X-Rays can be performed as young as sixteen weeks of age.
 The advantage of evaluating bone health at an early age and with greater accuracy than other methods, helps breeders and owners make decisions such as whether to breed from certain animals.